starwards/starwards/CONTRIBUTING.md

 The sub-modules are in the `modules` folder:

 -   browser - The web client for the game (including 3D)
--   model - The game core logic and API objects, may be used by client and/or server
+-   core - The game core logic and API objects, may be used by client and/or server
 -   server - The game's server
 -   e2e - not strictly a module.
 The End-to-End tests reside here.